Icstarslol/Simple-SDN-Experiment/README.md

 do sh ip route
 exit
 ```
-The two host machines are configured with static IP addresses and gateways pointing to their respective routers which can be done by right clicking the devices and selecting `Edit config`
+The two host machines are configured with static IP addresses and gateways pointing to their respective routers which can be done by right clicking the devices and selecting `Edit config`.

 <img width="429" alt="image" src="https://github.com/user-attachments/assets/1a2b1ca8-5f07-4e31-a28c-c45a0fd1efb6">